Nissan Leaf Review 2023 | Top Gear

 Tell me more about this second gen, then…

 In the standard Leaf, the motor is technically the same as before.
-But a new inverter – the heavy-duty electronic device that supplies and controls the electricity going around the car – is more powerful, so the motor itself develops much more power, 148bhp, and the 0-62 time falls to 7.9 seconds.
-The battery is the same physical size as the previous gen, but new chemistry and management means it has a capacity of 40kWh for a range of 168 miles.
+But the inverter – the heavy-duty electronic device that supplies and controls the electricity going around the car – is more powerful, so the motor itself develops much more power.
+148bhp to be precise, with 0-62mph taking 7.9 seconds.

 Advertisement - Page continues below